ttmmghmm/temp_03425/README.md

 # For UBP

++ Login to one or more of your email accounts from a laptop/phone other than your own.
++ Look for a daily email from a random email address.
+  + Check you bin and spam folders.
++ Follow instructions in email else, via Tor, goto https://protonirockerxow.onion

+John Nov 25th.

+---

-+ Please do _not_ increase the bet size, until we improve communication.
++ Please do _not_ increase the stake, until we improve communication.
-+ I do not know who Colin, the Irish guy,  is.
-+ I am in London and not Dublin.
++ I am in London (not Dublin, and I dont know the Colin guy you mentioned)
-+ I did not create a subaccount.
-  + I dont even know where your account is being held.
-+ I suggest buying a new ultra-cheap pc.
-Install nothing.
-  + Login to proton.
++ I dont know anything about the accounts that you are using (and do not need to know).
++ Buy/borrow a laptop.
+Goto proton via Tor.
 Send me an email with a password that only I know.

 John.
 12th Nov Thurs.
-21:22.

 ---
 + Edit this file manually